smknstd/modern-php-cheatsheet/README.md

 $a = myFunction(null); // TypeError: myFunction(): Argument #1 ($param) must be of type string, null given
 ```

-If a function has a return type hint, it won't accept null value either:
+If a function has a return type, it won't accept null value either:

 ```php
 function myFunction() : string {